This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Drying and Heat Styling:

 Avoid using heat on your hair as much as you can.
-Let it mostly air dry, try to not use hot tools…..they'll continue to damage your hair.
+Let it mostly air dry, try to not do much heat styling…..it will continue to heat damage your hair.

 Restore Repair Leave-In: This product by Living Proof made a HUGE difference (and was recommended by my hairstylist).
 It's a correcting and repairing leave in conditioner.
 I used it on my hair wet after the shower and BEFORE I wrapped it in a towel to dry.
 When I did blow dry, I would use additional products to protect from heat.